xcyang17/IPRS_UKB/README.md

-# IPRS: Imaging PRS in UK Biobank
+# IPRS: Imaging Polygenic Risk Scores in UK Biobank

 IPRS is a project for the development and sharing of polygenic risk scores for 4,206 brain imaging-derived phenotypes for 400,000 [UK Biobank](https://www.ukbiobank.ac.uk/) subjects not participating in the imaging study.